Danny Barrera: Hartford Athletic

 Barrera signed with Hartford Athletic on June 13, 2019.
 He led the team in assists despite just 17 games played for the 2019 season with four.
-He was re signed for the 2020 season and named team captain.
+He was re-signed for the 2020 season and named team captain.
 During the 2020 season Barrera led the team in assists for the second year in a row and was named team MVP.
 Barrera re signed with Hartford for the 2021 season on November 30, 2020.
 In October 2021, Barrera was named to the USL Championship's All-Time Hispanic Team.
 Barrera recorded 12 assists during the 2021 season, the most of any player in the USL Championship.

 Barrera re-signed with Hartford ahead of the 2022 season.

+He left the club at the end of the 2024 season.

 International career

-When he was 17 he was a member of the USA team at the 2007 Pan-American Games being the youngest player of the roster.
-He also represented United States at U17 and U18 levels.
+When he was 17 he was a member of the USA team at the 2007 Pan-American Games being the youngest player on the roster.
+He also represented the United States at U17 and U18 levels.